General Terms and Conditions Consumers

 Article 8 - Exercise of the right of withdrawal by the Consumer and costs thereof

-Article 9 - Obligations of the Entrepreneur in the event of withdrawal
+Article 9 - Obligations of the Entrepreneur in case of withdrawal

-Article 10 - Exclusion of the right of withdrawal
+Article 10 - Exclusion of right of withdrawal

 Article 11 - The price

-Article 12 - Compliance with the Agreement and additional warranty
+Article 12 - Compliance agreement and extra guarantee

-The Entrepreneur guarantees that the products comply with the Agreement, the specifications mentioned in the offer, the reasonable requirements of soundness and/or usability and the existing legal provisions and/or government regulations on the date of the conclusion of the Agreement.
+The Entrepreneur guarantees that the products comply with the Agreement, the specifications stated in the offer, the reasonable requirements of soundness and/or usability and the legal provisions and/or government regulations existing on the date of the conclusion of the Agreement.
 If agreed, the Entrepreneur also guarantees that the product is suitable for other than normal use.

 Article 13 - Delivery and execution

-Article 14 - Extended duration transactions: duration, termination and extension
+Article 14 - Continuous performance agreements: duration, termination and extension

 Article 15 - Payment